supchyan/whale-lib/README.md

 ```

 ### Usage
-Run `build.js` to bundle whalelib as a self-contained file.
-Then include this file into your public directory to make it accessable on client-side.
+Run `build.js` to bundle whalelib as a single file.
+It will be saved to `.build` directory as `whalelib.js`.
+Then put this bundle file into your public directory to make it accessable on client-side.

 Check [tests](./tests) folder as an example of common usage of this lib.